AbdelrahmanRasheedAlOmari/Teiden/README.md

 npm run dev:cron
 ```

-This will simulate the production cron jobs on your local environment, including running the Python-based OpenAI usage fetcher.
+This simulates the production cron jobs locally, including the Python-based OpenAI usage fetcher.

 You can also run the Python agent directly: